bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 by the user, and a "reproducible" command line, along with the amorphous request of "any additional information that might help debug an issue".

-Unfortunately, reproducibility is a red herring, as it can mean many different things depending on the behavior (or failure) that we want to reproduce, and it is not in the power of a single command line to guarantee it, as the environment, source state, and other factors can affect the behavior of Bazel.
+Unfortunately, reproducibility isn't achievable with just a command line, so we will avoid getting distracted by this and remain focused on concrete improvements.
+Specifically, reproducibility isn't a good goal for this effort because it can mean many different things depending on the behavior (or failure) that we want to reproduce, and it is affected by other factors, including the environment, source state, machine, user permissions, and others.
 The goal of the logged command lines is therefore to help get as close to this reproducibility promise as possible, without obfuscating the original intent of the user.